charlie-wong/coding-style/cpp/Naming.rst

 Namespace Names Naming Rules
 -------------------------------------------------------------------------------
-- Namespace names are all lower-case, without underscore and digital number.
+- Namespace names are all **lower-case**, without underscore and digital number.
 - Top-level namespace names are based on the project name.
 - Avoid collisions between nested namespaces and well-known top-level namespaces.